5 min read

 Melasma, another form of skin discoloration that looks very similar to hyperpigmentation, also causes symmetrical dark spots to form on the face.
 Between 1.5% and 33% of the population may get melasma.
 It is often called the "pregnancy mask" because anywhere between 15-50% of pregnant women may get it.
 Both hyperpigmentation and melasma are thought to worsen with UV ray exposure, but melasma is highly influenced by hormones, whereas hyperpigmentation is not.

-Everyone knows that sun exposure causes freckles, hyperpigmentation and yes, a great tan... but how exactly?
+Everyone knows that sun exposure causes freckles, hyperpigmentation, and yes, a great tan... but how exactly?
 Melanocytes are the skin cells that manufacture melanin.
 People with darker skin tones have more of them, and they are evenly spread throughout their skin.
 In individuals with fair skin, the melanocytes form into small clusters and when exposed to sunlight, the overproduction of melanin causes the skin to darken and form freckles and/or tanned skin.
-Sun exposure isn't the only thing to cause hyperpigmentation though.
+Sun exposure isn't the only thing to causes hyperpigmentation though.
 People with dark skin tones are more likely to experience hyperpigmentation than people with light skin (who are more likely to form freckles).
 Hyperpigmentation can also be triggered by:

 • Inflammation (post-inflammatory hyperpigmentation)